axibase/atsd/rule-engine/functions-formatting.md

 ## Overview

-The formatting functions perform conversion according to specified unit or pattern.
+The functions format numbers to strings according to the specified pattern.

 ## Reference